 - a.
 A caretaker relative is defined as a person legally responsible for the care, control and supervision of the dependent child - b.
 A dependent child must live with a parent or caretaker relative - c.
-The caretaker relative is related to the dependent child in one of the following ways: i.
+The caretaker relative is related to the dependent child in one of the following ways: - i.
 The biological parent - ii.
 Blood relative or half-blood relative (sharing one common natural or adoptive parent).
 Including: - 1.
 Siblings, aunts, uncles, first cousins, first cousins once removed, nephews or nieces; - 2.
 Persons of preceding generations denoted by the prefixes of grand, great, great-great or great-great-great; - 3.
 Stepfathers, stepmothers, stepbrothers or stepsisters; - 4.
-The spouse or ex-spouse of anyone listed in this section.
+The spouse or ex-spouse of anyone listed in this section. - iii.
+Meets criteria of Special Population (Section 9, part c).